Vitalik549/zoomdata/README.md

 ###How to start test execution in IDE:
 1. To run full test suite: make right click on testng.xml file > Run with testNG
-2. To run separate package/class: make rightc lick on package/class file > Run with testNG
+2. To run separate package/class: make right click on package/class file > Run with testNG

 ###How to start test execution in cmd: